syncfusion-content/maui-docs/MAUI/PDF-Viewer/Select-Deselect-Annotations.md

 documentation: ug
 ---

-# Select and Deselct Annotations
+# Select and Deselct Annotations in .NET MAUI PDF Viewer (SfPdfViewer)

 This section will go through the various functions available in the [SfPdfViewer](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html) for selecting and deselecting annotations in a PDF document.

-## Select an Annotation
+## Select an annotation

 You can select an annotation by simply tapping on the annotation using touch or mouse.
 When the annotation is selected, the selection border (selector) appears, indicating that the annotation is selected.
 It also lets you move or resize the annotation if the actions are supported by the annotation type.
 The following image represents the circle annotation is selected.

 ![Selected annotation representation.](Images/Annotations/selected-circle.png)

-### Select an Annotation Programmatically
+### Select an annotation programmatically

-You can select an annotation programmatically by providing the annotation instance as the parameter to the `SelectAnnotation` method.
+You can select an annotation programmatically by providing the annotation instance as the parameter to the [SelectAnnotation](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html#Syncfusion_Maui_PdfViewer_SfPdfViewer_SelectAnnotation_Syncfusion_Maui_PdfViewer_Annotation_) method.
 The annotation instance can be found in the Annotations property of the `SfPdfViewer`.
 The following example explains how to select the first annotation in the annotation collection.

 {% tabs %}
 {% highlight c# %}